stride3d/stride-docs/en/manual/install-and-update/install-stride.md

 The engine and it's editor Game Studio are a [NuGet package](https://learn.microsoft.com/en-us/nuget/what-is-nuget), which is the packaging format used in C# projects.
 This means that **Stride's installation location is managed by the NuGet package manager** and **can't be easily changed by the user**.

-Changing the installation location is possible, but it is outside of the scope of this page.
+Changing the installation location is possible, but this is outside of the scope of this page.

 ## Visual Studio integration